 The Leibniz Association unites 96 independent research institutes that address issues of international societal importance.
 Leibniz Institutes conduct research, provide research infrastructures and perform research-based services (liaison, consultation, transfer) for the public, for policymakers, for academia and for businesses.

-The Leibniz Association is known for the wide range of themes addressed by its member institutes.
+The Leibniz Association is known for the wide range of topics addressed by its member institutes.
 It has a decentralised organisational structure.
 Each institute is legally and financially independent and autonomously determines its research programme.

-Facts and Figures
+Facts and figures

-Annual budget: approx. 1.6 billion euros (2015)
+Annual budget: over 1.9 billion euros (2019)